What is it?

 What are the alternatives?

-There are alternative ingredients, including both natural and artificial sweeteners, that could impart many, but not all, of xylitol’s properties.
-We have chosen to use xylitol in several of our oral care products because of its natural and sustainable sources, and because it is not converted to acids that cause tooth decay.
+In our oral care products we use xylitol as a sweetener.
+There are many natural and artificial sweeteners available for use in oral care products.
+We have chosen to use xylitol as a sweetener in several of our oral care products because of its natural and sustainable sources, and because it is not converted to acids that cause tooth decay.

 Is this the right option for me?